katalyst/krumblr/README.md

 ## Setup

 * Fork this repo.
-Keep the repo public, too.
+Keep the forked repo public, too.
 * Code your app.
 * Commit your changes (frequent commits are good; separate branches for different features are also good).